top of page

 Our approach goes beyond routine vision screening by establishing meaningful clinical baselines.
 This includes refractive status, axial length measurement, age of onset and rate of progression.
 These indicators are measured alongside clinically important factors like family history of myopia, visual behaviors, and lifestyle factors.

-We prioritize gentle first line interventions to address eye growth early to help slow the progressive as well as advanced diabetic eye care for adults, including early detection, ongoing monitoring, and coordinated management of retinal complications.
-Eye Department Optometrists partner with outside physicians to provide comprehensive myopia management solutions designed to slow progression and protect long-term vision.
-We combine advanced diagnostic technology with personalized treatment plans.
+We prioritize gentle first line interventions to address eye growth early to help slow the progression of myopia, including early detection, ongoing monitoring, and coordinated management of eye care complications.
+Eye Department Optometrists partner with outside physicians to provide comprehensive myopia management solutions and systemic eye disease.
 Treatments options are tailored to the patient and may include nightly eye drops, myopia management contact lenses, or the latest FDA approved specialty eyeglass lenses.

 Each myopia management patient is scheduled for regular follow-up visits to closely monitor the effectiveness of each patient’s myopia management plan.
 Follow-up appointments may be scheduled at 2,4,6 and 12th month or 3, 6, and 12 months, depending on individual protocols.
 This allows us to make timely adjustments, track progression and ensure treatment remains tailored to the patient’s individual needs.